Nobuaki Kojima: Early life

 Kojima grew up in Ōno City until he was sixteen, where his father and uncle made ceramic roof tiles.
-Because Ōno City was located in the mountains, Kojima did not directly experience any air raids during the war.
-In junior high school he had an art teacher whom he credits with his initial interest in art by, among other things, introducing him to painters like Picasso and Matisse.
-After graduating junior high school he entered Ono High school but transferred to Osaka City Kogei High school because it emphasized arts education.
+Because Ōno City was located in the mountains, Kojima did not directly experience any air raids during World War II.
+In junior high school he had an art teacher whom he credits with his initial interest in art by, among other things, introducing him to painters like Pablo Picasso and Henri Matisse.
+He visited Fukui to attend art exhibitions.
+After graduating junior high school, he entered Ono High school but transferred to Osaka City Kogei High School because it emphasized art education.
 Thus, at the age of sixteen Kojima moved to Osaka alone to pursue art.
 After graduating in 1955, Kojima then went to Tokyo to study at the Tokyo University of the Arts.
+He worked for the painter Susumu Miyazaki in Kagurazaka among other artistic odd jobs.